BranchMetrics/android-branch-deep-linking-attribution/README.md

 </manifest>
 ```

-### Proguard settings
+### Proguard settings for leveraging Branch's pooled matching

-If your Application is enabled with proguard, add the following instruction to your proguard.cfg file:
+To collect the Google Advertising ID, you must ensure that proguard doesn't remove the necessary Google Ads class.
+The surest way to do this is add it to your proguard rules.
+If your Application is enabled with proguard, add the following instruction to your `proguard.cfg` or `proguard-rules.pro` file:

 ```bash
 -keep class com.google.android.gms.ads.identifier.** { *; }
 ```